 A business model describes how you’ll sell clothes through your online clothing store.

 Dropshipping clothes is great if you’re starting out with no money.
 Find a dropshipping clothing supplier, use their imagery on your store, and pay for inventory once it sells.
 You’re responsible solely for marketing.
 It’s your supplier’s responsibility to pick, pack, and ship items from your boutique to customers.

 2. Select products you’ll sell

-Choosing a niche market for your boutique means you can be known as the go-to place for one specific type of clothing.
+Choosing a niche market for your boutique means you can be known as the go-to place for one specific type of clothing line.
 That might be bestselling items in categories like: